How does yoga fit into your life?

 Schedule

-Yoga Teacher Training is ten modules over one year.
-You attend as many of the weekly meetings and meditations as you can.
-Yoga is subjective to your current schedule and I believe that yoga teacher training should be adaptable as well.
+Yoga Teacher Training is four weeks of inperson learning and guided self-reflection.
+Yoga is subjective to your current schedule and yoga teacher training should be adaptable as well.

 Is this 200hour Yoga Teacher Training?
 How to Divide your Time